-Traffic Control and Protection, Standard 701201 shall be utilized during pavement patching operations, and any other moving operations encroaching within 2 feet (600 mm) of the edge of pavement.
+Traffic Control and Protection, Standard 701201 shall be utilized during pavement patching operations, and any other operations encroaching within 2 feet (600 mm) of the edge of pavement.
 Work shall be completed in accordance with Highway Standard 701201 except the distance between the flagger sign and the flagger shall be a minimum distance of 200 feet (60 m) and the maximum distance shall be determined by the Engineer, but should not exceed ½ the length required for one normal working day’s operation or 2 miles (3200 m), whichever is less.
 Traffic Control and Protection, Standard 701201 will be measured for payment on a lump sum basis and paid for at the contract lump sum price for TRAFFIC CONTROL AND PROTECTION, STANDARD 701201.

-101Z